 There is also an angling club, Severnside & Newtown Angling Club, which has fishing rights for much of the river upstream from the Dolerw Park footbridge.
-Details, local information and tackle can be found at the Newtown Angling Unit in 3 Severnside Centre, near the Ladywell shopping precinct.
-This well stocked shop is run by Gwynfor 'Jim' James.
+Details, local information and tackle can be found at the Newtown Angling, 11-12 Severn Street.
+This well stocked shop is run by Gwynfor 'Jim' James and Marilyn James.

 Swimming and Paddling